Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 I did extensive research when deciding what sleeper train to take in Vietnam because I did read some horror stories.
 I used 12Go, Google Review and Tripadvisor and looked at reviews of a particular train.

-When reading the reviews from the websites mentioned above, the majority of the train companies have a score of 3 (out of 5) on Tripadvisor and 3.5 (out of 5) on 12Go and reviews are generally mixed.
+When I was reading the reviews from the websites mentioned above, I noticed the majority of the train companies have a score of 3 (out of 5) on Tripadvisor and 3.5 (out of 5) on 12Go and reviews are generally mixed.
 Some reviews will say the train was fine whereas others say the train was loud and there were cockroaches.

 However the two companies that actually stood out to me were Chapa Express and Lotus Train.
 They both had consistently better review scores and I personally took Lotus Train which was pretty good.